Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Experimental Setup

 \subsection{NER Fine-tuning}

 Recently, sequence labeling via fine-tuning of pre-trained language models has become the norm \cite{devlin-etal-2019-bert,conneau-etal-2020-unsupervised,kakwani2020indicnlpsuite}.
 We fine-tune the pre-trained mBERT model \cite{devlin-etal-2019-bert} and report the results in our experiments.
 The input to the model is a sequence of sub-word tokens that pass through the Transformer encoder layers.
 The output from the transformer is an encoder representation for each token in the sequence.
 We take the encoder representation of the first sub-word (in case the word gets split into multiple sub-words) and is passed through the output layer.
 The output layer is a linear layer followed by the softmax function.
 The model is trained using cross-entropy loss.
+We use the \citet{dhamecha-etal-2021-role} toolkit for fine-tuning our models.